I'm a writer, x-ray technologist, and mental health advocate living on a ranch in Canada with my husband and dogs.

 Miriam Verheyden has been a lumberjack, church organist, veggie washer and bookseller.
 She is now an x-ray technologist who writes about life, love, sobriety, mental health, and becoming brave.

 During her downtime Miriam loves to hike, cross-country ski, kayak, write poetry, or relax in her hammock reading a book.

-She grew up in Germany and moved to Canada at age 23, where she lives with her husband on a ranch in Southern BC.
-It's a fascinating story, so she wrote her first book Let's Pretend This is Normal about it.
+She grew up in Germany and dropped out of college at age 23 to move to Canada to be with her much-older, father-of-4, not-quite-divorced-yet lover.
+It's a great story with a happy ending, so she wrote her first book Let's Pretend This is Normal about it.

-Miriam works as an x-ray technologist by day and writes by night.
-She believes that being true to yourself is your superpower, and she writes stories about how owning your truth will set you free.
+Miriam believes that being true to yourself is your superpower, and she writes stories about how owning your truth will set you free.

 Miriam is working on her first piece of women's fiction, which will come out in the fall of 2024.
 It's a story about female empowerment, friendship, starting over in middle age, and meeting small-mindedness with grace, humour, and kindness.